-This strategy includes two goals to increase the flexibility of the judiciary in matching resources to workload.
-The intent is to enable available judges and staff to assist heavily burdened courts on a temporary basis, and to reduce the barriers to such assistance.
+This strategy also includes two goals to increase the flexibility of the judiciary in matching resources to workload.
+The intent is to enable available judges and court employees to assist heavily burdened courts on a temporary basis, and to reduce the barriers to such assistance.
 Supporting these goals is a third goal to ensure that the judiciary utilizes its networks, systems, and space in a manner that supports efficient operations.
-A fourth goal speaks to the critical need to maintain effective court operations when disaster strikes.
+A fourth goal speaks to the critical need to maintain effective court operations and anticipate alternative delivery of services when disaster strikes.

-- Goal 2.1a: Make more effective use of judges to relieve overburdened and congested courts. - Goal 2.1b: Analyze and facilitate the implementation of organizational changes and business practices that make effective use of limited administrative and operational staff. - Goal 2.1c: Manage the judiciary's infrastructure in a manner that supports effective and efficient operations. - Goal 2.1d: Plan for and respond to natural disasters, terrorist attacks, pandemics and other physical threats in an effective manner.
+- Goal 3.1a: Make more effective use of judges to relieve overburdened and congested courts, including expanding ways to provide both short- and long-term assistance to districts and circuits with demonstrated needs for additional resources, and ensuring the effective utilization of magistrate judge resources. - Goal 3.1b: Analyze and facilitate the implementation of organizational changes and business practices that make effective use of limited administrative and operational employees but do not jeopardize public safety or negatively impact outcomes or mission. - Goal 3.1c: Manage the judiciary's infrastructure in a manner that supports effective and efficient operations, and provides for a safe and secure environment. - Goal 3.1d: Plan for and respond to natural disasters, terrorist attacks, pandemics and other physical threats in an effective manner.

-Issue 3.
-The Judiciary Workforce for the Future
+Issue 4.
+The Judiciary Workforce and Workplace

-How can the judiciary continue to attract, develop, and retain a highly competent and diverse complement of judges and staff, while meeting future workforce requirements and accommodating changes in career expectations?
+How can the judiciary attract, develop, and retain a highly diverse and competent complement of judges, employees, and Criminal Justice Act (CJA) attorneys, and ensure an exemplary workplace in which everyone is treated with dignity and respect?